UW-Macrostrat/web/README.md

 1. Clone the repository
 2. Pull down submodules (`git submodule update --init --recursive`)
 3. Create and populate a `.env` file with the appropriate environment variables (See [`.env.example`](https://github.com/UW-Macrostrat/web/blob/main/.env.example) for more information.)
+4. Verify that you have access to recent versions of Node.js and the Yarn package manager ( `node >= 16.0.0` and `yarn >= 4.0.0`; run `node -v` and `yarn -v` to check)
-4. Run `yarn install` to update packages
+5. Run `yarn install` to update packages
-5. `yarn run dev` starts the development server
+6. Start the live-reloading development server with `yarn run dev`.
+The server will be available at `http://localhost:3000` by default.

 ## Packaging

 ### Running locally with Docker

 Spins up a instance of the website for development on the same node image used for prod.

 ```bash
 docker run -it -p 3010:3000 -v $(pwd):/app -w /app node:20 git config --global --add safe.directory /app && yarn run dev